filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/ipc-agent/index.md

 ### I need to upgrade my IPC agent

 Sometimes, things break, and we'll need to push a quick path to fix some bug.
-If this happens, and you need to upgrade your agent version, kill you agent daemon if you have any running, pull the latest changes from this repo, build the binary, and start your daemon again.
+If this happens, and you need to upgrade your agent version, kill you agent daemon if you have any running, pull the latest changes from this repository, build the binary, and start your daemon again.
 This should pick up the latest version for the agent.
 In the future, we will provide a better way to upgrade your agent.

 ```shell
 # Pull latest changes